MinecraftForge/Documentation/docs/gui/screens.md

 !!! important
     If you choose to use fixed coordinates or incorrectly scale the screen, the rendered objects may look strange or misplaced.
 An easy way to check if you relativized your coordinates correctly is to click the 'Gui Scale' button in your video settings.
 This value is used as the divisor to the width and height of your display when determining the scale at which a GUI should render.

-## Gui Components
+## Gui Graphics

-Any GUI rendered by Minecraft is an instance of a `GuiComponent`. `GuiComponent`s contain the most basic methods used to render the most commonly used objects.
-These fall into three categories: colored rectangles, strings, and textures.
-There is also an additional method for rendering a snippet of a component (`#enableScissor` / `#disableScissor`).
-All methods take in a `PoseStack` which applies the transformations necessary to properly render where the component should be rendered.
+Any GUI rendered by Minecraft is typically done using `GuiGraphics`. `GuiGraphics` is the first parameter to almost all rendering methods; it contains basic methods to render commonly used objects.
+These fall into five categories: colored rectangles, strings, and textures, items, and tooltips.
+There is also an additional method for rendering a snippet of a component (`#enableScissor` / `#disableScissor`). `GuiGraphics` also exposes the `PoseStack` which applies the transformations necessary to properly render where the component should be rendered.
 Additionally, colors are in the [ARGB][argb] format.

 ### Colored Rectangles